v-zhuravlev/libzbxmodbus/README.md

       1 - for MODBUS_BE_ABCD (Big Endian (ABCD))
       2 - for MODBUS_MBE_BADC (Mid-Big Endian (BADC))
       3 - for MODBUS_LE_DCBA (Little Endian (DCBA))
     Default is BE(1).
-Normaly, you don't need to change this.
+Normally, you don't need to change this.

 * **first_reg(optional):**
     Modbus addressing scheme